patri9ck/text-search/README.md

 - `candidate_v1`:
   Loops through each query and then through each character of the text.
-If a character matches the first character of the query, its index is added to a vector (a candidate).
+If a character matches the first character of the query, its index (a candidate) is added to a vector.
 After all candidates for all queries are collected, each are checked character-by-character.

 - `candidate_v2`: